 * The Soviets felt that they had a good thing going with the MiG-15, and decided to build a considerably improved successor, the "MiG-17", to replace it in service.
-The MiG-17 would have a very lively career; the US would encounter the MiG-17 in combat over North Vietnam and find it a tricky adversary.
+The MiG-17 would have a very lively career; in particular, the US would encounter the MiG-17 in combat over North Vietnam, and find it a tricky adversary.

 From the top, the difference from the MiG-15bis was much more noticeable.
 The new wing was of "scimitar" configuration, with a sweep of 49 degrees on the inboard half and 45.5 degrees on the outboard half.
 This dual-sweep scheme was adopted to allow the new wing to be fitted without structural modifications to the MiG-15 fuselage.
 The new wing had 10% more area and an anhedral droop of 3 degrees, not 2 degrees as with the MiG-15, though the incidence remained at 1 degree.
 The new wing also had rounded wingtips and three fences on each wing instead of two, to prevent airflow "defections" over the wingtip.
 The tailplane sweep was 45 degrees, not 40 degrees.
 The wing arrangement was highly distinctive, unlike any other main-production fighter, and gave the aircraft something of an exotic or, to some tastes, sinister appearance.

-The MiG-17 soon entered formal VVS service, and was given the NATO codename of "Fresco".
+The MiG-17 soon entered formal VVS service, to be assigned the NATO codename of "Fresco".
 Once later variants were introduced, the NATO codename for the initial variant retroactively became "Fresco-A".BACK_TO_TOP

 * More work on the VK-1 had led to its ultimate production development, the afterburning "VK-1F", providing an afterburning thrust of 33.16 kN (3,380 kgp / 7,450 lbf).
 A prototype of a MiG-17 with the VK-1F -- this aircraft being an odd hybrid of a MiG-15bis forward fuselage; wings and tail taken from an early MiG-17 prototype; and a new rear fuselage with the VK-1F engine -- was first flown on 29 September 1951, with test pilot A.N.
 Chernoborov at the controls.